Published in Sleepers Anthology 2008

 In ‘The Road to Gundagai’, Graham Innes wrote of Ballan in the 1920s: ‘Ballan itself was ungracious and unlovely.
 The prevailing impression was of openness, dissonance and a ramshackle unplanned confusion as if the town had been thrown down in a hurry.’

-Looking at Ballan now as we hitched up our packs after getting off train, nothing, it seemed, had really changed here in the intervening eighty-five years.
+Looking at Ballan now as we hitched up our packs after getting off the train, nothing, it seemed, had really changed here in the intervening eighty-five years.
 It was still a small country town and a place that defied imagination because imagination, apart from a nearby house with a front lawn filled with crockery sculptors that whistled an eerie tweedle-dee to Willy Wonka, had skipped town.

 Why had the die sent us here of all places?
 It was a disappointing entrée into the dice world and already Alan was moaning about going back home (something about forgetting to lock the back door and rambling about Helfman again).
 I suggested we meet the local fauna at the local watering hole and garner our six options of places to see here and something ‘silly to do’.
 Al rolled his eyes at the thought.

-Inside the town pub, the Hudson Hotel, group of workman in overalls wrestled over a pool table swearing loudly at each other.
+Inside the town pub, the Hudson Hotel, group of workmen in overalls wrestled over a pool table swearing loudly at each other.
 As we ordered a beer they gave a look that suggested the word ‘dumb-bell press’ was not in our vernacular.

 Someone grunted behind me.
 A large man was sipping from his froth-webbed skooner.
 He offered choices that seemed to suggest the town was suffering from a short-term memory or a crippling identity crisis.